hathibelagal-dev/instantpolyglot/docs/eng/Mongolian.md

 3. Multiple forms: Many letters have different forms depending on their position in the word (initial, medial, final).

-4. Vowel harmony: The script reflects the vowel harmony rules of the language, with different letters used for words with "masculine" or "feminine" vowels.
+4. Vowel harmony: The script reflects the vowel harmony rules of the language, with different letters used for words with “masculine” or “feminine” vowels.

 Example in traditional script:
 ᠮᠣᠩᠭᠣᠯ
 ᠬᠡᠯᠡ

-(Mongol khele - "Mongolian language")
+(Mongol khele - “Mongolian language”)

 While not widely used for everyday communication in Mongolia proper, there's been a resurgence of interest in the traditional script for cultural and historical reasons.